asha-saini06/java-refresher-notes/Notes.md

 > Return type is not part of the method signature.

-## 17. To print an array element by element
+## 17. Print an array element by element

 When you print an array directly in Java (e.g., `System.out.println(arr);`), it doesn’t print the elements — instead, it prints the **memory address** (like `[C@15db9742`).